 What Does This Mean For Your Business?

-One of the big focuses of the GDPR is under the conditions of consent online.
-Companies will not be able to use confusing or vague language to get you to agree to give them your data.
+One of the big focuses of the GDPR is the conditions of online consent.
+Companies cannot use confusing or vague language to get you to agree to give them your data.

-You’ll also not be able to bundle together consent for different things together.
+You’ll also not be able to bundle consent for different things together.
 This means that if you have somebody on an email list for one product, under this new policy, you wouldn’t be able to email them about a new unrelated product, without their express permission.

 Consent also needs to be easy to withdraw from the individual.

 With user data, the customer is going to have more control.
-This means they’ll be able to access the personal data that’s stored by companies and find out where, and why you’re using it.
+This means they’ll be able to access the personal data stored by companies and find out where, and why you’re using it.

 What Are The Consequences of Not Taking Action?